NicoMincuzzi/springboot-docker-nginx/README.md

 - Preventing overloading resources
 - Helping eliminate single points of failure

+Additional benefits include:

+- **SSL termination** - Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations
+  - Removes the need to install [X.509 certificates](https://en.wikipedia.org/wiki/X.509) on each server
+- **Session persistence** - Issue cookies and route a specific client's requests to same instance if the web apps do not keep track of sessions

 ### Server-Selection Strategy
 How a **load balancer** chooses servers when distributing traffic amongst multiple servers.